Barb and Dave's Family Website |

 As well it should be.
 Delish.

-We spent the morning drinking coffee, had lunch at the waterfront, and met our daughter-in-law at the Zero Gravity Brewery.
+Back to Shelburne and dinner at a place overlooking the Winooski River.
+September 19 We spent the morning drinking coffee, had lunch at the waterfront, and met our daughter-in-law at the Zero Gravity Brewery.
 A home cooked meal for dinner.
+September 20 Off for the airport, into La Guardia, and then to Milwaukee.
+Home to our own beds.
+A great trip.

-Home About News - Logan Jacoby Travel Index Tracks Ahead Related Contact
+News - Logan Jacoby Travel Index

-cc: DKB 2020
+Contact cc: DKB 2020 |